RamySaleem/GeoClass-Uncertainty-classifier-How-to-visualise-uncertainty-by-zones-and-levels/README.md

 2. Visualise your 3D geological model using point clouds.
 3. Create uncertainty zones around your structural interpretation.
 4. Classify your interpretation by level 1, 2, 3, 4 and 5.
-5. visualise the risk in your subsurface structural interpretation.
+5. Visualise the risk in your subsurface structural interpretation.
 6. Get output file with the class you like to continue the further investigation.

 # Zones